07krW5Hnr5ghy/powid-masterdata/src/main/java/com/proyect/masterdata/controller/README.md

     {
         "originWarehouse":"name of the origin warehouse",
-        "destinationWarehouse" : "name of the destination warehouse" }
+        "destinationWarehouse" : "name of the destination warehouse", "requestStockTransferItemsList" : [

-  - Request Stock Transfer Items :

-    [
             {
                 "supplierProductSerial" : "serial of the supplier product to be transfer", "quantity" : "quantity of the supplier product to be transfer" }
         ]
+    }

 - Parameters :